liferaftsim/development/DOCUMENTATION.md

 Character stats
 -------------
-Statistics are not only used to calculate the score as shown in the "Score" chapter but also to give visual and audio feedback to the player on how the character is doing, if not dead already.
+Statistics are not only used to calculate the score as shown in the "Score" chapter but also to give visual and audio feedback to the player on how the hero is doing, if not dead already.

-Each stat is a float between -100 and 100.
+Each stat is a floating-point number tbetween -100.00 and 100.00.

 ### Table of stats
 | Stat | Feedback | Aim |